Kausar Mohiuddin

 Kausar Mohiuddin is an Indian politician from the state of Telangana.
 He represents the Karwan seat of the Old City of Hyderabad as a candidate of the All India Majlis-e-Ittehadul Muslimeen party.

 Political career

 In 2014, Mohiuddin was made a candidate for the Karwan seat for the Assembly election by party chief Asaduddin Owaisi as a replacement for Afsar Khan.
-Khan was replaced due to health reasons.
+Khan was replaced for health reasons.
 Times of India wrote that Mohiuddin worked at the grassroot level and "worked in close cooperation with the local legislator".
 In the election, he defeated his nearest rival Baddam Bal Reddy of the Bharatiya Janata Party by 38 thousand votes.

 In July 2017, Mohiuddin objected to the demolition of a 30 feet compound wall in Banjara Hills.
 The Greater Hyderabad Municipal Corporation officials said that the labourers were abused by him.
 However the area did not fall under his constituency and he intervened after he received a phone call from the property owner.
 The GHMC officials claimed that the wall was illegally built.